Thyroid Gland Ultrasound

 Thyroid gland ultrasound is an imaging procedure that produces images of the thyroid gland.
 A thyroid gland is an organ that produces and stores various hormones that are important for the regulation of metabolisms.
 Nuclear medicine is a type of method that co-occurs with a thyroid gland scan.
 In nuclear medicine, a radioactive material such as iodine is used to detect any abnormalities in the thyroid.
 The thyroid gland absorbs the iodine which is studies using a gamma camera or other scanners.
 This radioactive iodine is usually given in the form of pills, injections, or liquid.
 The radioactive iodine passes through urination.

-There are no known dangers associated with thyroid scan.
+There are no known dangers associated with a thyroid scan.
 The ingested iodine is small in amount and the radioactive emission is safe.

 Why is Thyroid Gland Ultrasound done?